Non-pharmaceutical pandemic interventions

 To learn more about the general case for working on biosecurity and global catastrophic biological risks, see:

-You could register interest for BlueDot Impact’s introductory course on the fundamentals of biosecurity.
+You could also register interest for BlueDot Impact’s introductory course on the fundamentals of biosecurity.
 The Global Catastrophic Risk Institute suggests fellowships and other next steps here.

 If you’re interested in working on this research direction, apply for our coaching and we can connect you with researchers already working in this space, who can help you refine your research ideas.